-The casual attire has several primary categories, but people often confuse business casual with smart casual.
+Casual attire has several primary categories, but people often confuse two very similar dress codes: business casual and smart casual.

-To simply distinguish the two, keep in mind that business casual is still a dress code to fit a professional work environment, only without the suit and the tie.
-Smart casual is usually a combination of formal and informal attire for slightly more casual environments.
+To simply distinguish the two, keep in mind that men’s business casual is still a dress code to fit a professional work environment, only without the suit and the tie.
+Smart casual for men is usually a combination of formal and informal attire for slightly more casual environments.

-Business casual is further defined as no suit – but no jeans either.
+The business casual dress code for men is further defined as no suit – but no jeans either.
 It also means adapting your outfit to your place of work and the job you do, and at the same time, portraying a sense of professionalism and elegance.

 Smart casual is all about avoiding the extreme ends of the sartorial spectrum.
-It means no jeans, trainers, hoodies, or sweatpants.
+It means you should not wear jeans, trainers, flip flops, or sweatpants.
 It also means no tie, suits, pleated trousers, and no dress shoes in black.

-Business casual is still the norm in most of the offices.
-Smart casual, on the other hand, is often referred to as “startup attire”, and is most commonly accepted within newly-established companies.
+Business casual is still the norm in most offices.
+On the other hand, smart casual is often referred to as “startup attire” and is most commonly accepted within newly-established companies.

 Business casual attire, by definition, is a style of clothing that is less formal than traditional business wear; however, it is still intended to give you a professional and business look.